cdifan/cdichips/ims66490cdic.md

 Note: According to the low-level test the CDIC memory ranges from 0000 to 3C7F which means that part of the register area is actually in CDIC memory.
-This means that some registers are actually in CDIC memory and are probably implemented by the CDIC microcode.
+This means that some registers are actually in CDIC memory and are implemented by the PCB5010 microcode.

 ## Register map